Westpunt

-Westpunt is the name of the westernmost point of the island of Curaçao, a country within the Kingdom of the Netherlands in the Caribbean.
+Westpunt is a region indicating the westernmost point of the island of Curaçao, a country within the Kingdom of the Netherlands in the Caribbean.
+It is located within the district of Bandabou.
 A flag marks the most westerly point of the island off Cliff Villa Peninsula one kilometre north of the town of Sabana Westpunt.

 History

 Westpunt first appeared on maps of the Dutch West Indies Company around 1700.
 In 1849, land was donated to the Catholic Church by plantation Savonet to build a church and school.
 The church was finished in 1853.

-A village appeared around the church in the 1860s inhabited by newly freed slaves following the abolition of slavery in the Kingdom of the Netherlands.
+A village appeared around the church in the 1860s, named today as Sabana Westpunt, inhabited by newly freed slaves following the abolition of slavery in the Kingdom of the Netherlands.
 Near the town is Estate Kenepa, named after the fruits of the Kenepatree.
 It was once one of the most prosperous plantations on the island.
 It produced divi-divi seed-pots and sheepwool.
 The colonial home is an important monument in the history of Curaçao.
 It was here that on 17 August 1795 a number of slaves, led by Tula, lead the Curaçao Slave Revolt of 1795.

-Westpunt remained isolated for most of its history due to the 35 km distance to Willemstad.
+Sabana Westpunt remained isolated for most of its history due to the 35 km distance to Willemstad.
 The population density is low, and the number of inhabitants has been steadily decreasing.
-The per-capita income of Westpunt is significantly below average.
+The per-capita income of Sabana Westpunt is significantly below average.
 The village is dependent on neighbouring Barber for supplies.
 In 2002, the elementary school closed.
 Tourist resorts and holiday homes have appeared near the coast.